hyunjun1121/Judge-Capacity-Beats-Template-Language/README.md

 ### Step 1: Translate Jailbreak Prompts

-**Note:** We do not release raw translated jailbreak prompts to prevent misuse.
-If you need access for research purposes, please contact the authors with:
-- Your affiliation
-- Research purpose
-- Commitment to research-only use
+**Note:** All translated jailbreak prompts and model responses are included in this anonymous repository for review purposes.
+Upon publication, these materials will be subject to gated access requiring approval for research use only.

 ### Step 2: Generate Model Responses